-- i.
-Recent Student Training Experiences (1-page limit): Describe the experience of the PI and Co-PIs with leading or participating in STEM education and training over the past five years.
-Describe any overlap and/or complementarity between the training and the proposed NRT program. j.
-Results from Prior NSF Support: The PI and Co-PIs who have received NSF funding (including any current - j.
+- 4i.
+Recent Student Training Experiences: Describe the experience of the PI and Co-PIs with leading or participating in STEM education and training over the past five years.
+Describe any overlap and/or complementarity between the training and the proposed NRT program. - 4j.
 Results from Prior NSF Support: The PI and Co-PIs who have received NSF funding (including any current funding) in the past five years must provide information on the prior award(s), major achievements, and relevance to the proposed NRT project.
 Individuals who have received more than one prior award must report on the award(s) most closely related to the proposal.
 Complete bibliographic citation for each publication resulting from an NSF award must be included in either the Results from Prior NSF Support section or in the References Cited section of the proposal.
 For further information see Chapter II.C.2.d of the GPG. - 5.
-References Cited (5-page limit) - 6.
+References Cited - 6.
 Biographical Sketches: Biographical sketches must be provided for the core participants (up to 10) identified in Section 4.a (see above); no additional biographic sketches are permitted. - 7.
 Budget and Allowable Costs: Provide an annual budget for up to five years.
 FastLane or Grants.gov will automatically generate a cumulative budget.
 The proposed budget can be up to \$3,000,000 (maximum) and should be consistent with the costs to develop, offer, administer, and evaluate the program elements (e.g., courses, workshops, internships) and the number of trainees supported financially with NRT stipends or otherwise.
 Direct costs for explicit trainee support and programmatic elements must be commensurate with the goals specified in the proposal.
 All travel (both domestic and foreign) must be justified.
-For further information on allowable costs see Chapter II.C.2.g of the GPG. - a.
-Trainee Support: NRT stipends are intended for those trainees whose research is aligned with the project's research theme.
-Trainees supported on stipend should be full-time students and receive 12 continuous months of stipend support over an annual period.
-The NSF minimum contribution to NRT stipends is \$34,000 per year per NRT trainee for a 12-month appointment plus customary costs of education (tuition and required fees).
-Include trainee support as participant support costs in the budget.
-NRT trainees cannot be charged for tuition and any other required costs of education while they are receiving an NRT stipend. - b.
-Faculty/Senior Personnel Salaries: Salary support must be consistent with contributions to the traineeship.
-Support for postdoctoral fellows is not allowed unless they explicitly have an instructional or other training role. - c.
-Other Budget Items: Other budget requests (e.g., travel, equipment, and research support) must reflect the training focus of the program, including programmatic elements and non-stipend trainee support.
-Projects should budget for a half- to full-time NRT Project Coordinator and an evaluator.
-The budget should include funds for the PI, one trainee, and the Project Coordinator to attend an annual NRT meeting in Washington, DC, plus funds for the PI to attend a one-day orientation meeting for new PIs in Washington, DC.
+For further information on allowable costs see Chapter II.C.2.g of the GPG. - 7a.
+Trainee Support: Include all trainee support (e.g., stipend, costs of education, travel) as Participant Support Costs in the budget.

+NRT stipend and education costs are intended for those trainees (i.e., research-based master's and/or doctoral students) whose research is aligned with the project's research theme.
+Trainees receiving stipend and cost-of-education support (i.e., NRT-funded trainees) must be full-time students and U.S. citizens or permanent residents.
+NSF-funded trainees should receive 12 continuous months of stipend support over an annual period.
+The NSF minimum contribution to NRT stipends is \$34,000 per year per NRT-funded trainee for a 12 -month appointment.
+NRT-funded trainees cannot be charged tuition or any other required costs of education while they are receiving a NRT stipend.
+Thus, the budget should include customary costs of education (tuition and required fees) for NRT-funded trainees.